gameqa/api-is/src/routes/readme.md

 ### Adding authentication

-You can add middleware we have created to the middleware array to add authentication
+You can add an auth middleware we created to the middleware array to add authentication

 #### To allow only verified users: